Have you heard of EveryDollar? EveryDollar is a budgeting app that was created by famed financial expert Dave Ramsey.

 In the book, Ramsey describes his seven “baby steps” to financial independence.
 Budgeting is a big part of his plan, and thus, the EveryDollar budgeting app was born.

 EveryDollar is a great app.
 I found it easy to use even for me, a self-admitted non-techie person.
 The one and only thing that bugged me about the app was that it costs money.
-Although $8.25 a month (averaged out) isn’t terribly expensive, it can be hard to part with if you’re uber-frugal like me.
+Although $10.75 a month (averaged out if you pay annually) isn’t terribly expensive, it can be hard to part with if you’re uber-frugal like me.
 Plus there are plenty of other, free, options to choose from.

 Ease of use